MattMadness/sapphire-butler/README.md

 cd lofihiphopradio
 ```

-Create a file that is named whatever language you speak.
-If you use the `$TASK` environment variable here, the language is automatically chosen based on your current language.
+Create a file that is named the language code of whatever language you speak.
+If you use the `$LANG` environment variable here, the language is automatically chosen based on your current language.

 ```bash
 vim en_US.UTF8